Strandxo/rpg/README.md

 # Welcome

-Welcome to `NedRPG`.
+Welcome to `RPG`.
 This is a open-source bot written in Discord.JS utilizing MongoDB using the npm package `mongoose`.

 ## Discord Server

-To join the support and test server [click here](https://discord.gg/wJVNCZJ)
+To join the support and test server [click here](https://discord.gg/yfKEYS8)

 ## Plans